inorganik/countUp.js/README.md

 **Params**:
 - `target: string | HTMLElement | HTMLInputElement` - id of html element, input, svg text element, or DOM element reference where counting occurs.
-- `endVal: number | null` - the value you want to arrive at.
-Leave null to use the number in the target element.
 - `options?: CountUpOptions` - optional configuration object for fine-grain control

 **Options** (defaults in parentheses): <a name="options"></a>